seqwut/claude-hooks/README.md

 # claude-hooks
 collection of hooks

-This one hook "ecosystem" restarts your claude in tmux session, pastes your prompt of choice into a new session and takes it from there.
+This one hook "ecosystem" (re)starts your claude with --dangerously-skip-permissions in tmux session, pastes your prompt of choice into a new session and takes it from there.
 Ideal for orchestrator based multi-agent workflows.

 Pre-requisites: